/* * external links open in new window */

 Three nights at the Chatrium Grand Bangkok worth nearly 10,000 loyatly points each helped me achieve American Airlines Platinum Pro status.

 The secret for me was booking hotels through AAdvantage Hotels after I was eligible for the loyalty point bonuses.
-(Again, there’s a 20% bonus at 60,000 points and 30% at 100,000.)
+(Again, there’s a 25% bonus at 60,000 points as of 2026.)
 Keep in mind booking through AAdvantage Hotels is always more expensive than booking directly—at least 20% by my calculations but sometimes more.
 You are always paying more for the points.

 Once I achieved Platinum status (75,000 loyalty points) in late August 2024, I needed 47,000 points to reach Platinum Pro, which seemed unrealistic because I wasn’t going to be flying any oneworld airlines again until March.
 There was no way I’d spend nearly that much on my credit card over the next six months.
 (I was in Southeast Asia where things are often cash-based.)